 2. Execute the following commands to update the repository and install JDK:

-3. Operation log is displayed.
-The system automatically downloads necessary files from web for installation.
+3. The operation log will be displayed.
+The system automatically downloads necessary files from the web for installation.
 The system asks to confirm the installation process continuation.
 Type "Y", and press "Enter."

 4. After the installation process is complete,

 /usr/lib/jvm/<java> directory, where <java> is the actual java installation folder.
 For example,